 Job Posting: Tenant Legal Advocate

-Together Against Poverty Society is hiring a full-time, permanent position for a Tenant Legal Advocate.
-The deadline for applications is 4pm PST on Friday, January 21, 2022.
-Located in Victoria on the territory of the Lək̓ʷəŋən (Lekwungen) peoples, TAPS is one of the largest anti-poverty organizations on Vancouver Island.
+Together Against Poverty Society is hiring a full-time, permanent position for a Tenant Legal Advocate in our Nanaimo office.
+The deadline for applications is Sunday, November 19th, 2023.
+TAPS is one of the largest anti-poverty organizations on Vancouver Island.
 TAPS specializes in face-to-face legal advocacy services.
 Through our work, we seek to have a positive impact on people's lives in ways that honour and promote human rights, justice, and a healthy, sustainable community.

-Interested applicants can apply by sending a cover letter and CV by email to our Executive Director (firstname.lastname@example.org).
+Interested applicants can apply by sending a cover letter and CV by email to our Executive Director, Douglas King: (firstname.lastname@example.org).

 Job Description (Nature of the Position)